PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func affectedRows() -> UInt
 ```

-Returns the number of rows that were changed, deleted, or inserted by prepared a UPDATE, DELETE, or INSERT statement that was executed.
+Returns the number of rows that were changed, deleted, or inserted by a prepared statement or an UPDATE, DELETE, or INSERT statement that was executed.

 ### insertId